Parent, Teacher, Activist

 As I watched the webisodes, looked at the products, and explored the website of MH, I did not see any groundbreaking value messages about embracing difference being expressed.
 In fact, I noted many incidents of cruelty, most of it directed by a girl toward another girl.
 These incidents ranged from cruel words such as, “Enter Frankie into the lowest rung of the popularity database” to cruel actions such as one group of girls dumping liquid on another group and even cyber bullying by starting a viral text campaign against a “friend.”

 Wait, you ask, weren’t these cruel scenes set ups for an overall message of kindness and acceptance?
 Not that I noticed.
 Instead, it seemed to be the nice girls-vs-the mean girls, which is pretty standard fare for programs directed at tweens and teens.
-There are a few incidents in the videos that I watched that focused on achievement, but out of over an hour of programming, I only noted 5 incidents.
-That’s not overwhelming by a long shot.

 In comparing the values presented by MH and my own, I think about what I’m trying to teach my own children.
 I focus on teaching them that they need to learn to be people who make a difference in the world, who treat others with respect and to respect themselves, who do their very best to achieve in the areas that are important to them, who work to be good friends and avoid toxic friendships and more.